mwarning/KadNode/README.md

 KadNode intercepts .p2p domain queries on the systems level and resolves them using a decentralized [DHT](https://de.wikipedia.org/wiki/DHT) network.
 [TLS](https://de.wikipedia.org/wiki/Transport_Layer_Security) authentication can be used to make sure the correct IP address was found.
 If successful, the IP address is passed to the application making the request.

-Supported are also domains consisting of public keys represented as characters. :-)

 ## Features:

 * Support for two kinds of domains: